 Notes

-- Remember to allow at least 30 minutes for the cookie dough to chill.
-This helps the cookies keep their shape when baking, and to prevent the butter from melting out of the dough.
+- Remember to allow at least 30 minutes for the cookie dough to chill before you bake them.
+This helps the cookies keep their shape when baking and prevents the butter from melting out of the dough.